 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are usually more costly than phone calls made at home.
+Phone calls made in jail are usually more expensive than phone calls made at home.
 Phone calls are restricted on how often you can use the phone, but inmates should keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the rules, an inmate’s phone privileges might get cut back or eliminated completely, as part of the punishment.

 The Lincoln County Regional Jail phone number is: 606-365-4580